self-actuated/docs.actuated.com/docs/provision-server.md

     You can see a separate [list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud).

     > A note on Scaleway: [Having tested several of Scaleway bare-metal offerings](https://twitter.com/alexellisuk/status/1605866713815437312?s=20&t=JGh5fGZJWklLTCTVkTVElg), we do not recommend their current generation of bare-metal due to slow I/O and CPU speeds.

-    [Equinix Metal](https://deploy.equinix.com/) have partnered with us to offer 500 USD of credit for new customers to use on actuated.
-You'll get the discount code after signing up with us.
-We've tested their c3.small.x86 and c2.small.x86 machines, and they are very fast, with enterprise-grade networking and support included, with many different regions available.

     Are you on a budget or looking to cut costs?
 Both [Ionos](https://ionos.co.uk) (UK) and [Hetzner](https://hetzner.com) (Germany) have excellent value, with NVMe storage very fast AMD CPUs available.